GeppettoJS/backbone.geppetto/README.md

 ### Implementing a Command

-All you need is an object literal with an execute() method!
+All you need is a constructor function with an execute() method!

 ```javascript
 var command = function () {};